idkaybattl/FFP_Gamedev/Math/fucking Triangles.md

 For this approach we‘ll be using the crossproduct and the normal of the plane.

+Insert Image of cross product here

 ##### Approach 2

 For this approach we‘ll be converting $P$ into so-called baycentric coordinates.

+Insert Image of triangle with areas for baycentric coordinates here